 Caste is a complex and controversial concept for Indian society.
 It is a word taken from Portuguese that was first applied to India in the 16th century by Europeans.

 The roots of the caste system are generally assumed to be based on the concept of varnas or the four aspects of the “cosmic body” in the later Rg Veda: the social group of brahmins (whose duty is to learn and enact Vedic rituals) emerged from the head; the kṣatriya (warriors and rulers) from the arms; the vaiśya (merchants, agricultural workers, etc) from the thighs; and the śūdra (servants whose duty is to serve all above) from the feet.

 Over time, this scripture has become conflated with jāti, a more fluid identity associated with communities and sub-communities defined on the basis of trade, language and/or religious belief.
-The lowest castes have been called “untouchables”, taking on the most undesirable occupations and existing on the margins of society, and seen as existing outside of the varna metaphor.
-Today these groups usually self-describe as dalits and/or tribal peoples.
+The lowest castes, who call themselves dalits and/or tribal peoples (and are sometimes called ‘untouchables’ by others), take on the most undesirable occupations and existing on the margins of society, and are seen as existing outside of the varna metaphor.

 There are more than 1,000 officially recognised castes in contemporary India.
 Many Indian religious figures have been critical of the caste system, from Advaita Vedanta, founder Adi Shankara (c.
 789), who did not admit any reality to the classifications, to more modern popular religious leaders like Swami Prabhupada (1896-1977) who founded Iskcon (International Society for Krishna Consciousness), which unequivocally opposes any birth-based caste system and Sri Sri Ravi Shankar (b.
 1956) of the Art of Living Foundation who also rejects caste distinctions.